natekimball/natekimball/README.md

 - 2020 Data Analyst Intern at Songclip

 **About my Education**
-- Student at the University of Virginia School of Engineering and Applied Science, majoring in Computer Science and minoring in Applied Mathematics
+- Third year student at the University of Virginia School of Engineering and Applied Science, majoring in Computer Science and minoring in Applied Mathematics

 You can find me here: